vegaprotocol/documentation/docs/concepts/trading-framework/fees-rewards.md

 The fee factors are set through the following network parameters: `market.fee.factors.infrastructureFee`, `market.fee.factors.makerFee`, `market.fee.factors.liquidityFee`.

 ## Trading rewards
-In addition to fees incentivising liquidity provision, passive orders, and infrastructure support, participants can also fund and/or receive rewards to incentivise certain trading behaviours they want to see on a market (or markets).
+Market participants can also receive rewards, in addition to fees incentivising liquidity provision, passive orders, and infrastructure support.
+Those rewards can be set up by anyone to incentivise certain trading behaviours they want to see on a market (or markets).

+* Any party that trades on a market with a trading reward can be eligible to receive a portion of the rewards.
 * Any party with an amount of a market's settlement asset can fund a reward pool to incentivise trading.
-* Any party that trades on a market with a trading reward can be eligible to receive a portion of the rewards.

 Trading rewards are defined by three things:
 * Type of activity to be rewarded (and how it's measured)